The Song of the South Pacific: Fiji & the Mamanuca Islands

 Modriki Island, Fiji

-We had a full day ahead that would start with a trip to the uninhabited island of Modriki, set for the Tom Hanks movie “Cast Away” and end with a visit to a local village.
-Once the 50 or so passengers were all comfortably aboard, we began sailing toward Modriki.
-The weather continued to turn in our favor as we sailed and blue sky was quickly winning the battle with the clouds.
+We have a full day ahead that starts with a trip to the uninhabited island of Modriki, set for the Tom Hanks movie “Cast Away” and ends with a visit to a local village.

-As we approached the deserted paradise of Modriki, I couldn’t understand for the life of me why Tom Hanks spent 2 hours trying to get off this gorgeous little island.
-Swaying palms and white sand lapped by turquoise waters, it was the stuff of pure South Pacific fantasy.
-(Sidebar: The American edition of the TV show Survivor has been filming here and on the surrounding islands since 2016.)
+Swaying palms and white sand lapped by turquoise waters, it’s the stuff of pure South Pacific fantasy.
+(Sidebar: The American edition of the TV show Survivor has been filming here and on the surrounding islands regularly since 2016.)

 Modriki Island Fiji Cast Away Movie Island